brandon-pereira/portfolio/src/content/projects/nissan-titan-ar.md

 ---
+id: "6E4mnHlQk0k6KkgQq8KUac"
 title: "Nissan: Titan AR"
+date: "2018-09-21T00:00:00.000Z"
+languages: "MongoDB, NodeJS"
 description: "I was tasked to build an interactive augmented reality experience for Nissan USA.
 Facebook recently announced AR experiences for their Messenger platform, so I was asked to use that as a medium for the experience. "
-date: "2018-09-21T00:00:00.000Z"
-languages: "MongoDB, NodeJS"
 type: "External"
 status: "Unavailable"
+images: "[object Object],[object Object]"
+thumbnail: "[object Object]"
 link: "https://m.me/winanissantitan"
+color: "#f29a43"
 primaryImage: "../../assets//1c9okCtbZo4quQGkOowqyo.jpg"
-color: "#f29a43"
 ---
 I was tasked to build an interactive augmented reality experience for Nissan USA.
 Facebook recently announced AR experiences for their Messenger platform, so I was asked to use that as a medium for the experience.